marcin-bo/iOS-Programming-Notes/Memory Management in Swift/Memory Management in Swift.md

 1. In parent-child relationships between classes use:
 - Weak references (`weak` keywords)
     - Doesn't keep a strong hold on the instance if refers to.
-    - ARC sets weak reference to `nil` when the instance that it refers to is deallocated.
+    - Are optional and become `nil` when the instance that it refers to is deallocated.
 - Unowned references (`unowned` keywords).
     - Doesn't keep a strong hold on the instance if refers to.
-    - ARC does not set unowned reference to `nil` when the instance that it refers to is deallocated.
+    - Are not optional and are always considered to have a non-`nil`.
+    - The other instance has a longer life time, the instance cannot become `nil`.
     - Use an unowned reference only when you are sure that the reference always refers to an instance that has not been deallocated.
-    - If you try to access the value of an unowned reference after that instance has been deallocated, you’ll get a runtime error.
+    - If you try to access the value of an unowned reference after that instance has been deallocated, you'll get a runtime error.

 2. In closures:
 - Use closure capture list.